 In addition, she was Principal of the Baltimore Opera Orchestra from 1999 until its 2009 insolvency.
 Performing extensively at Wolf Trap, she was Principal of the Wolf Trap Opera 2010 Grammy nominated recording of John Musto's Volpone.
 Vocalists that she has performed for include Renee Fleming, Ruth Swenson, Renata Scotto, James Morris, Vivica Genaux, Jose Carreras, and conductors Christian Badea, Loren Maazel, Julius Rudel, Patrick Summers, and Heinz Fricke.

-Currently, Levin is on faculty at Northeastern University and the New England Preparatory School where she teaches clarinet, coaches chamber music and conducts the Clarinet Consort.
+Currently, Levin is on faculty at Northeastern University.
+Recent teaching appointments include Concord Academy and the New England Preparatory School where she taught clarinet, coached chamber music and conducted clarinet choirs.
 Her students are very successful and can be found in many of the Boston area Youth Orchestras, District and State ensembles.
 Many of her students have received notable scholarships to universities and conservatories across the United States.
 They hold college teaching positions as well as chairs in noted professional orchestras and military bands.
 Before moving to Boston, she was a tenured professor of clarinet at Towson University in Maryland and an adjunct professor of clarinet and music theory at Howard University in Washington, D.C.